 Feedback and comments on the book are very welcome (firstname.lastname@example.org).
 Please let your friends and colleagues know about it.

-I continue to upload Objects and stories to the blog.
+Objects and stories continue to be uploaded to the blog.
 To propose an Object:

 - Send a photo of the Object and a photo of yourself, and around 100 words about yourself – how/why you got into social work; how you have experienced it.